 In the book, First Break All the Roles: What the World's Greatest Managers Do Differently, Marcus Buckingham and Curt Coffman point out that great managers don't try to fix weak talents.
 They focus on building upon the person's strengths and skills.
 Then, they provide coaching and developmental opportunities that help the person increase these skills even more.
 This is the approach most Olympic coaches utilize.
-It is the approach that has worked for Lance Armstrong, Tiger Woods and countless others.
 It is the approach that Impact Communications also recommends.